-Michelle’s practice is predominantly in the employment, industrial relations and discrimination areas and she has significant experience providing advice to clients on all legal aspects of employment, industrial, workplace and anti-discrimination.
+Michelle’s practice is predominantly in the employment, industrial relations and discrimination areas and she has significant experience providing advice to clients on all legal aspects of employment, industrial, workplace, anti-discrimination and migration.
 She has worked with clients across a range of different sectors, including the Victorian Water Sector, conservation and research, not for profit, manufacturing, tourism and hospitality, transport and energy, food and beverage, mining, construction and professional services.

 A highly experienced practitioner with over 24 years’ experience in the legal industry, Michelle joined Moray & Agnew’s Newcastle team as a partner in November 2020.

 Outside of her extensive legal knowledge and experience, Michelle’s clients most value her no-nonsense, straight-talking, easy-to-understand, practical and outcome-focused advice and representation.

 Michelle’s work to ensure an in depth understanding of her many clients and their industries, competitors, markets, businesses, expectations, reputations, cultures and values enables her to assist her clients by offering solutions and strategies most suited to their overall and broader circumstances and needs.

 Michelle prides herself on these significant points of difference by reference to other employment lawyers and her extensive client base of principally small to medium employers, spanning various States and sectors, is testament to how valuable and important these things are to the business community.

 Michelle is also an accomplished advocate, regularly appearing and advocating in matters for clients in a variety of courts and tribunals nationally.